AndreaPiras21/Inference-Cells/README.md

 ## MCEM_algorithm_GW1
 This script written in Python implements the Monte-Carlo Expection-Maximization algorithm described in the main text, using a 1-type Bienaymé-Galton-Watson branching process.

+## MCEM_GW4
+This script written in Julia implements an optimized version of the Monte-Carlo Expectation-Maximization algorithm with 4 cell types, and use a 4-type Bienaymé-Galton-Watson branching process.